SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-use-jpg/rule.md

 ---
-seoDescription: "Mastering JPG format: Compress images effectively to balance quality and file size, while ensuring a smooth online experience."
+seoDescription: Mastering JPG format: Compress images effectively to balance quality and file size, while ensuring a smooth online experience.
 type: rule
 archivedreason:
 title: Do you know when to use JPG?